The History of the

 Illegal bat or unapproved bat- A player found to have used an illegal or unapproved bat, shall be called out.
 The bat shall be removed from the game, and all runners must return to the base they occupied at the time of the batted ball.

 4. BALLS: The home team shall furnish two (one new and one very good used) ASA/USA Softball approved 12-inch balls.
-All play will be with .52 C.O.R. and 300 compression balls for each game in Divisions B & C. (Division A teams will use the .44/375 ball for League play.)
+All play will be with .52 C.O.R. and 300 compression balls for each game in Senior Men 55+ and Senior Men 65+.
+(Senior Men 55+ Division may use the .44/375 ball for League play only when playing former A Division Teams.)
 Women players will bat the same ball as the men.
 The ball cover will be optic yellow.
 At any time during the game, if a ball is discovered not to match MSCSA league specifications, it shall immediately be removed from the game and replaced by the home team with an appropriate ball.

 A. Rosters: A roster player may not change teams during the season without both Managers’ approval.
 Players cannot play in multiple divisions.
 Division A teams are allowed a maximum of ten (10) defensive players.
-Division B and C teams are allowed a maximum of eleven (11) defensive players.
+Senior Men 55+ and Senior Men 65+ teams are allowed a maximum of eleven (11) defensive players.
 Players from the opposing team may be used without forfeit if the opposing manager agrees to let them play.
 The two coaches will determine if these players play only defense for the team short of players, or both offense as well as defense.
 Coaches are “encouraged” to help out their opponents with players if the opponent is short.
 All teams must start and finish the game with at least nine of their roster players, otherwise they forfeit the game, unless the opposing manager agrees to supply players to prevent the forfeit.